DIY Calligraphy Wrapping Paper

-Make your own calligraphy gift wrap with a sharpie and shipping paper.
-This DIY wrapping paper project is so easy, and so inexpensive!
+Make your own calligraphy gift wrap with a sharpie and kraft paper.
+This DIY brown paper wrapping project is so easy, and so inexpensive and easy!

-However, during the holidays I really like to use kraft paper.
-There's something magical about kraft paper.
-It reminds me of the song, "brown paper packages tied up with string".
+I also really like to use kraft paper!
+There’s something magical about kraft paper.
+It reminds me of the song, “brown paper packages tied up with string”.
 A few of my favorite things, absolutely.

 One of the best things about using kraft paper is that you can find it at any hardware store, and you can purchase hundreds of feet for just a few dollars.
-One roll will last you for years.
+One roll will last you for a very long time!